csc-training/hip-programming/docs/06-optimisation.md

 # Other examples where shared memory is critical

 - Matrix-matrix/vector multiplication
+  - Same elements are loaded in different threads
 - N-body problem
+  - One thread evolves one body: each thread loads all data of each other body as well
 - reductions
+  - Cooperation between threads

 # Summary

+::: incremental
 - Existing specialized libraries are extremely optimised.
 Especially dense linear algebra (hipBLAS/cuBlAS) and FFTs
 - Host-Device vs Device-Compute Unit BW difference is order of 2
 - Keep data in registers and don't move it unnecessarily to device memory